sad-project/sad-project-documentation/Sprint2 Retrospective Report.md

 ## Things can be done better in the next sprints
+Planning can be improved if we think more about detailes of the implementation.
+So, we try to increase time of planning session in the next sprint to lessen the probabilty of plan changing.

 ## Lessons Learned
 We should dedicate more time on the planning, since we changed our database from PostgeSQL to SQLite.